merin83/Firebase-Playground/README.md

 This is a simple Todo application using React, Redux, Redux Saga, Firebase, React Toolbox.......

 ### Demo url : https://playground-7f8e8.firebaseapp.com/
+NB: you have to login to create your todo list

 ![screenshot](./Demo.png)